Coiled coil: Molecular structure

 Coiled coils usually contain a repeated pattern, hxxhcxc, of hydrophobic (h) and charged (c) amino-acid residues, referred to as a heptad repeat.

 The positions in the heptad repeat are usually labeled abcdefg, where a and d are the hydrophobic positions, often being occupied by isoleucine, leucine, or valine.
 Folding a sequence with this repeating pattern into an alpha-helical secondary structure causes the hydrophobic residues to be presented as a 'stripe' that coils gently around the helix in left-handed fashion, forming an amphipathic structure.
 The most favorable way for two such helices to arrange themselves in the water-filled environment of the cytoplasm is to wrap the hydrophobic strands against each other sandwiched between the hydrophilic amino acids.
 Thus, it is the burial of hydrophobic surfaces that provides the thermodynamic driving force for the oligomerization.
 The packing in a coiled-coil interface is exceptionally tight, with almost complete van der Waals contact between the side-chains of the a and d residues.
-This tight packing was originally predicted by Francis Crick in 1952 and is referred to as Knobs into holes packing.
+This tight packing was originally predicted by Francis Crick in 1952 and is referred to as knobs into holes packing.

 The α-helices may be parallel or anti-parallel, and usually adopt a left-handed super-coil (Figure 1).
 Although disfavored, a few right-handed coiled coils have also been observed in nature and in designed proteins.

 Biological roles

-Role in HIV infection
+As coiled-coil domains are common among a significant amount of proteins in a wide variety of protein families, they help proteins fulfill various functions in the cell.
+Their primary feature is to facilitate protein-protein interaction and keep proteins or domains interlocked.
+This feature corresponds to several subfunctions, including membrane fusion, molecular spacing, oligomerization tags, vesicle movement, aid in movement proteins, cell structure, and more.